TianaMarrese/TianaMarrese.github.io/_teaching/2024-summer-teaching.md

 location: "Co-Instructor: Dr. Jeff Hornstein"
 ---

-This course explores the rise and fall of Philadelphia's manufacturing economy, the racial and gender dynamics of its employment ecosystem, and contemporary strategies to create a sustainable local economy.
+This course, co-taught with Dr. Jeff Hornstein, explores the rise and fall of Philadelphia's manufacturing economy, the racial and gender dynamics of its employment ecosystem, and contemporary strategies to create a sustainable local economy.
 Analysis of this city and its vibrant history is accomplished through the investigation of relevant texts, lively in-class discussions, and exploration of public data tools.